-- Schedules must be adequate for measuring progress on a watershed scale once every two years. - ii.
+- i.
+Schedules must be adequate for measuring progress on a watershed scale twice during the permit termonce every two years. - ii.
 Schedules must be developed for both the strategies, control measures and BMPs implemented by each Permittee within its jurisdiction and for those that will be implemented by multiple Permittees on a watershed scale. - iii.
-Schedules shall incorporate the following: - Compliance deadlines occurring within the permit term for all applicable interim and/or final water quality-based effluent limitations and/or receiving water limitations in Part VI.E and Attachments L through R of this Order, - (2) Interim milestones and dates for their achievement within the permit term for any applicable final water quality-based effluent limitation and/or receiving water limitation in Part VI.E and Attachments L through R, where deadlines within the permit term are not otherwise specified. - (3) For watershed priorities related to addressing exceedances of receiving water limitations in Part V.A and not otherwise addressed by Part VI.E: - (a) Milestones based on measureable criteria or indicators, to be achieved in the receiving waters and/or MS4 discharges, - (a) A schedule with dates for achieving the milestones, and - (b) A final date for achieving the receiving water limitations as soon as possible.

-(c) The milestones and implementation schedule in (a)-(c) fulfill the requirements in Part V.A.3.a to prepare an Integrated Monitoring Compliance Report.
+Schedules shall incorporate the following: - (1) Compliance deadlines occurring within the permit term for all applicable interim and/or final water quality-based effluent limitations and/or receiving water limitations in Part VI.E and Attachments L through R of this Order, - (2) Interim milestones and dates for their achievement within the permit term for any applicable final water quality-based effluent limitation and/or receiving water limitation in Part VI.E and Attachments L through R, where deadlines within the permit term are not otherwise specified. - (3) For watershed priorities related to addressing exceedances of receiving water limitations in Part V.A and not otherwise addressed by Part VI.E: - (a) Milestones based on measureable criteria or indicators, to be achieved in the receiving waters and/or MS4 discharges, - (b)(a) A schedule with dates for achieving the milestones as soon as possible, and - (e)(b) A final date for achieving the receiving water limitations within the permit termas soon as possible. - (d)(c) The milestones and implementation schedule in (a)-(c) fulfill the requirements in Part V.A.3.a to prepare an Integrated Monitoring Compliance Report.

-6. Watershed Management Program Implementation
+3.5.
+Watershed Management Program Implementation

-Each Permittee shall begin implementing the Watershed Management Program or EWMP immediately upon approval of the plan by the Regional Water Board or the Executive Officer on behalf of the Regional Water Board.
+Each Permittee shall begin implementing the Watershed Management Program immediately upon approval of the plan by the Regional Water Board Executive Officer.

 a.
-Permittees may request an extension of deadlines for achievement of interim milestones established pursuant to Part VI.C.4.c.iii.(3) only.
+Permittees may request an extension of deadlines for achievement of interim milestones established pursuant to Part VI.C.4.c.iii.(3).
 Permittees shall provide requests in writing at least 90 days prior to the deadline and shall include in the request the justification for the extension.
 Extensions shall be subject to approval by the Regional Water Board Executive Officer.

-7. Integrated Watershed Monitoring and Assessment
+4.6.
+Integrated Watershed Monitoring and Assessment

-Permittees in each WMA shall develop an integrated monitoring program as set forth in Part IV of the MRP (Attachment E) or implement a customized monitoring program with the primary objective of allowing for the customization of the outfall monitoring program (Parts VIII and IX) in conjunction with an approved Watershed Management Program or EWMP, as defined below.
-Each monitoring program shall assess progress toward achieving the water quality-based effluent limitations and/or receiving water limitations per the compliance schedules, and progress toward addressing the water quality priorities for each WMA.
-The customized monitoring program shall be submitted as part of the Watershed Management Program, or where Permittees elect to develop an enhanced Watershed Management ProgramEWMP, shall be submitted within 18 months of the effective date of this Order.
-If pursuing a customized monitoring program, the Permittee(s) shall provide sufficient justification for each element of the program that differs from the monitoring program requirements as set forth in Attachment E. Monitoring programs shall be subject to approval by the Executive Officer following a public comment period.
+Permittees in each WMA shall develop an integrated monitoring program and assessment program as set forth in Part IV of the MRP (Attachment E) or implement a customized monitoring program in conjunction with an approved Watershed Management Program as defined below.
+Each monitoring program shall to-assess progress toward achieving the water quality-based effluent limitations and/or receiving water limitations per the compliance schedules, and progress toward addressing the highest water quality priorities for each WMA.
+The customized monitoring program shall be submitted as part of the Watershed Management Program, or where Permittees elect to develop an enhanced Watershed Management Program, shall be submitted within 18 months of the effective date of this Order.
+Monitoring programs shall be subject to approval by the Executive Officer.
 The customized monitoring program shall be designed to address the Primary Objectives detailed in Attachment E, Part II.A and shall include the following program elements: